ronv/sidey/_posts/2019-07-11-ruby-object-lifecycle-methods.md

 ### Extend through include

 Like classes, Ruby modules are bundles of methods and constants.
 Unlike classes, modules don’t have instances.
 Creation of a ruby class is equal to the creation of an instance.
-But modules are not useless and they can help organize code (modules encourage modular design) and also be mixed into classes by mixins.
+But modules are not pointless and they help organize code (modules encourage modular design) and also are mixed into classes by mixins.
 In Ruby, we got three types of mixins: `prepend`, `extend` and `include` and they are widely known for Ruby programmers as the part of Ruby basics indeed (i.e. used for multiple inheritance [3]).
 I'm not gonna go into mixin details because there are plenty of another sources with Ruby basics that displays what it is and for which